 "But those transitions between different genres and different types of movies are an opportunity I've been blessed to have in my career," Prieto says, "because it stretches my experience as a cinematographer, but also as a person."

-Killers of the Flower Moon marks the director and director of photography's fourth film together since first working together on 2013's The Wolf of Wall Street.
-(The only cinematographers who have shot more Scorsese films are the late Michael Ballhaus, who shot seven, and Robert Richardson, who has also shot seven so far — five of them narrative features, one concert film, and one documentary.)
-Prieto received Oscar nominations for his work on 2016's Silence and 2019's The Irishman, on top of a previous nomination for Ang Lee's Brokeback Mountain (2005).
+Killers of the Flower Moon marks the director and director of photography's fourth film together.
+(The only cinematographers who have shot more Scorsese films are the late Michael Ballhaus, who shot seven, and Robert Richardson, who has shot seven so far.)
+Prieto received Oscar nominations for his work on 2016's Silence and 2019's The Irishman, on top of a previous nomination for Ang Lee's Brokeback Mountain.

 "In the case of cinema, filmmakers try to express something that maybe they can't explain with words," Prieto tells A.frame.
 "And if there is anybody that's a master at those words, in terms of the language of cinema, it's Scorsese.
 He uses the camera to express ideas that maybe he doesn't even know what exactly they mean.
 But we create these shots — he creates these shots and I execute them — that really say things."